 * World oil demand to grow by 1.62 million bpd in 2018 -OPEC

-* But OPEC expects new supply to outpace demand-growth in 2018
+* OPEC expects new supply to outpace demand-growth in 2018

-SINGAPORE, March 15 (Reuters) - Oil prices were stable on Thursday, supported by healthy global demand but held back by the relentless rise in U.S. production that is undermining efforts led by producer cartel OPEC to cut supplies and prop up markets.
+SINGAPORE, March 15 (Reuters) - Oil prices held steady on Thursday, supported by healthy global demand but capped by the relentless rise in U.S. production that is undermining efforts led by producer cartel OPEC to cut supplies and prop up markets.

 U.S. crude production, which has already overtaken that of top exporter Saudi Arabia, is expected to rise above 11 million bpd later this year, taking the top spot from Russia, according to the International Energy Agency.